The package offers real-time protection to detect and block known malware before it can do any harm.

 Comodo's Settings dialog rounds off the program with something for everyone.
 Beginners can choose a new theme for the interface, or disable update checking when the system is running on batteries.
 But more experienced types can customize how scans work, create new scan types, tweak the HIPS, and generally get involved in most of Comodo's low-level operations.

 Comodo Free Antivirus isn't assessed by most of the independent testing labs, but AV-Test has checked Comodo's Internet Security Premium, and the results are interesting.

 A powerful antivirus tool with some unusual and advanced features.
-There's little data on its accuracy, though, and you'll need real technical expertise to get the most from the program.
+The interface can be complex, though, and you'll need real technical expertise to get the most from the program.